Natfeitosa/100DaysOfPython/README.md

 - Day001-To learn how python accepts inputs from Users
 - Day002-To learn how python type casts works
 - Day003-To learn how conditionals work in python
+- Day004-To learn the random module and how lists work in python